Solid Waste COVID-19 Information and Service Alerts

 6 Solid Waste ALERTS:

 Bulky Service Collection is by call in request only and will resume on Wednesday, September 16, 2020.
-Bulky items may also be dropped off for a fee at the Waste Disposal & Recycling Center at 2115 E. Club Blvd.
+Bulky items and brush may also be dropped off for a fee at the Waste Disposal & Recycling Center at 2115 E. Club Blvd.
 For future service restoration updates, visit https://durhamnc.gov/4022/Covid-19.